petternett/NETHINT/README.md

-# latency-monitoring-tool
+# NETHINT - NETwork Home INTerference
-Latency monitoring tool for wireless, local or emulated traffic.
+...is a passive measurement tool for home network interference detection.